 Libya’s uprising began on Feb.
 15-16, 2011 after a small civil protest to demand freedom for human rights lawyer Fethi Tarbel in eastern Benghazi.
-Tarbel represented relatives of more than 1,000 killed during a 1996 prison massacre.
-The protest—in a city long a political rival of Tripoli—led to clashes with security forces.
-It soon grew into a larger movement targeting the regime of Colonel Moammar Qaddafi, who had been in power since a 1969 military coup.
+The protest – in a city a long political rival of Tripoli – soon grew into a larger armed movement targeting the regime of Colonel Moammar Qaddafi, who had been in power since a 1969 military coup.

 Feb.
 15– 16: In Benghazi, a small rally demands the release of a human-rights lawyer and condemns a prison massacre.
 The civil protest grows into a large anti-Qaddafi demonstration, which police and government forcibly try to quash.

 Feb.
 17 – 25: Hundreds are killed in protests in several cities.